- Home ›

 Of course, this fourth sign of an emotional affair only applies if it’s you who might be having one.
 After all, you can’t read your spouse’s mind, and this probably isn’t the sort of information they would volunteer unless they were in the process of asking for a divorce.

 Feeling this way doesn’t just speak to the intimacy you’ve developed with your new friend.
 It also exposes a dearth of intimacy with your spouse, which is the real relationship red flag.
-Maybe this is even the real distinction between friendship and emotional infidelity -- a friend is just a friend until they begin to replace your spouse.

 These secrets could be things like relationship issues you’re having with your spouse or actions they’ve done in the past that you didn’t agree with.
+They might even be family secrets that normally only your spouse would know.

-Bringing up all their flaws or the flaws in the relationship to someone you’re having an emotional affair with might further enhance any feelings of resentment you’re having towards your spouse.
+Additionally, bringing up all their flaws or the flaws in the relationship to someone you’re having an emotional affair with might further enhance any feelings of resentment you’re having towards your spouse.

 One reason emotional affairs happen is that one partner continuously compares their spouse or relationship to the new person they met.